Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: A Further Improvement for Splittable -CVRP

-Our motivation is that the approximation ratio $5/2-3.5/k$ in the previous section is obtained with $\ra=0$ in the worst case.
-That is, all home-edges in the optimal solution $I^*$ have a weight of 0 in the worst case.
-Recall that each tour of $I^*$ contains two home-edges and the lower bound on $\MST$ in Lemma~\ref{lb-tree} is obtained by deleting the more weighted home-edge in each tour of $I^*$.
+Our motivation is that the approximation ratio $\frac{5}{2}-\frac{3.5}{k}$ in the previous section is obtained with $\ra=0$ in the worst case.
+That is, in the worst case, the total weight of all home-edges in the optimal solution $I^*$ is zero.
+Recall that each tour of $I^*$ contains two home-edges and the upper bound on $\MST$ in Lemma~\ref{lb-tree} is obtained by deleting the more weighted home-edge in each tour of $I^*$.
 Since $\ra=0$ in the worst case, we have $w(I^*)\geq \MST$ by Lemma~\ref{lb-tree}.
 So, by deleting a zero-weighted home-edge, we gain no revenues.
-We may obtain a refined lower bound on $\MST$ by deleting the most weighted edge in each tour, which is clearly better than just deleting a zero-weighted home-edge.
-Based on this, we give refined lower bounds based on $\MST$ as well as $\Delta$ to combine them, and prove an approximation ratio of $5/2-\Theta(\sqrt{1/k})$.
+We may obtain a refined upper bound on $\MST$ by deleting the highest weighted edge in each tour, which is clearly better than just deleting a zero-weighted home-edge.
+Based on this, we give two refined lower bounds based on $\MST$ as well as $\Delta$ to combine them and prove an approximation ratio of $\frac{5}{2}-\Theta(\frac{1}{\sqrt{k}})$.

-Our algorithm is simply to call the classic AG-ITP algorithm on the Hamiltonian cycle $H_{CS}$ on $V\cup\{v_0\}$.
-Using the Hamiltonian cycle $H_{CS}$, by Lemmas \ref{chris} and \ref{AGITP}, the AG-ITP algorithm can generate an itinerary $I$ with
+Our algorithm is simply to call AG-ITP on the Hamiltonian cycle $H_{CS}$ on $V\cup\{v_0\}$.
+Using the Hamiltonian cycle $H_{CS}$, by Lemmas~\ref{lb-tsp}, \ref{chris} and \ref{AGITP}, AG-ITP can compute an itinerary $I$ with